-Currently in the biomedical research community there are only a few open source tools available for use for mesh generation.
-Unfortunately, volumetric mesh generation is still difficult enough that few tools both with adequate track records of success and easily licensed for research purposes are commonly available.
-One of the basic goals in the development described in this paper is to offer a set of open-source tools that can be utilized and made readily available for completing mesh generation tasks.
+Currently in the research community, there are only a few tools for mesh generation available for use.
+One of the basic goals in the development described in this paper is to offer a set of tools that can be utilized and made readily available for completing mesh generation tasks.
+Unfortunately, volumetric mesh generation is still difficult enough that few tools with adequate track records of success and that are easily licensed for research purposes are commonly available.